imagetyperz-api/API-docs/articles/How to bypass any captcha with ImageTyperz tasks.md

 ```

 Use the returned captchaID like a regular captcha to get the solution.

+### IMPORTANT

+**Some websites will respond differently, if connected from mobile or desktop.
+If that's the case, make sure
+you use the same user agent used when creating the template, or at least from the same platform, when you submit a new task.**

+Although `useragent` parameter is optional, it can be very important.

 To find out all the information regarding the API for submitting tasks, check our [API docs](https://github.com/imagetyperz-api/API-docs#task-bypass-any-captchatype-1)